persteenolsen/pso-gatsby-blog-one/src/posts/2024-11-29-next-js-web-app-with-jwt-auth.md

   - ssg
   - vercel
 ---
-A Next.js Jamstack Web App with JWT Authentication hosted at Vercel
+A Next.js Web Application with JWT Authentication hosted at Vercel

 Version used for this Web App